-e) Discounting of long-term financial instruments :
+e) Discounting of long-term financial instruments:

 All financial instruments are required to be measured at fair value on initial recognition.
-In case of financial instruments which are required to subsequently measured at amortised cost, interest is accrued using the effective interest method for the year ended March 31, 2019
+In case of financial instruments which are required to subsequently measured at amortised cost, interest is accrued using the effective interest method.